Skip to content

 7. Intensity and duration

-Adjust the intensity and duration of your workout based on your fitness level.
-Beginners should start slowly and gradually increase the duration of their sessions.
-Intense workouts of 2-3 minutes followed by short rests are effective in increasing your heart rate and improving your endurance.
+Adjust the intensity and duration of your training based on your fitness level.
+Beginners should start slowly and gradually increase the length of their sessions.

 8. Cooling down and stretching